Skip to main content

 When credits are low:

-• Make prompts more detailed to get it right first time
+• Make prompts detailed enough to get it right on the first try.

-• Use manual editing instead of AI for small tweaks
+• Use manual editing for small tweaks where you don’t need the AI.

 Keep Conversations Focused